soufianchk/TabSafe/README.md

-# Save Tab Browser Extension
+# TabSafe Browser Extension

-The "Save Tab" browser extension is a user-friendly tool that simplifies tab management and organization for a more efficient web browsing experience.
+The "TabSafe" browser extension is a user-friendly tool that simplifies tab management and organization for a more efficient web browsing experience.

 ## Features